intisarkhalil/Cryptocurrencies/README.md

 The K-means algorithm is used to cluster the cryptocurrencies using the PCA data, where the following steps have been completed:

 ```
-An elbow curve is created using hvPlot to find the best value for K (10 pt)
+An elbow curve is created using hvPlot to find the best value for K
-Predictions are made on the K clusters of the cryptocurrencies’ data (5 pt)
+Predictions are made on the K clusters of the cryptocurrencies’ data
 A new DataFrame is created with the same index as the crypto_df DataFrame and has the following columns: Algorithm, ProofType, TotalCoinsMined, TotalCoinSupply, PC 1, PC 2, PC 3, CoinName, and Class.
 ```
 ### Visualizing Cryptocurrencies Results